Alvin1992/script/README.md

 # list of script for web

-1. download movie form dytt8.net
+1. download movie from dytt8.net
+2. web notification